showell/lint-zulip-message-html/README.md

 - scrutinize href and src attributes (TODO)
 - scrutinize style attributes (TODO)
 - scrutinize data-foo attributes (TODO)
+- make sure the HTML is well-balanced and tidy (TODO)

 One of the tricky things about Zulip is that it supports pygment and katex syntax, so that makes the universe of